lukepuplett/surfdude-csharp/README.md

 A simple little hypermedia client that dynamically drives a REST API.
 You can use this to test that an API is genuinely RESTful, i.e. it can be driven entirely by links and hypertext transfer, or you can use this in your application to work a backend API instead of a static URL template based client like Refit.

-## Surfdude helps you build radically better APIs.
+## Surfdude helps you build radically better APIs

 #### Designing APIs by writing the desired client code first tends to drive out much nicer APIs